0-GEE/SYSTER/README.md

 discord.
 So far this seems to have boosted the bot's catch rate to 100%, although
 if "crash GIFs" do continue to leak through, I would appreciate it if you let me know.

-SYSTER also does not come equipped with administrative action against the author
+CrashGuard also does not come equipped with administrative action against the author
 of a "crash GIF".
 However, it provides clear information pointing to the author,
 at which point it is up to the server admins/moderators to decide on what action
 to take.

 The 'help' command currently is not very helpful.
 This will also be addressed in
 future updates.
 For now, refer to this document as it provides full coverage
-of SYSTER's features.
+of CrashGuard's features.

 ### For Developers
 Feel free to fork this repo/use my code in your project.
 You may also